sentilo/sentilo/docs/catalog_and_maps/administration_console.rst

 the property’s key will be the label and the property’s value will be the value.

+Once again, it is possible to edit them from the catalog as we have done with the component.

 .. _sensors-latest-data-tab:

 Latest data tab